 Figure 9.42 shows the model fit to the paediatric data.
-The fit to the programme data is generally poor (panel a).
-In the period before 2012, the model estimates are mostly below the reported numbers, for the same reason as in adults.
+The fit to the programme data is poor in the period before 2012 (panel a): the model estimates are mostly below the reported numbers, for the same reason as in adults.
 However, the model estimates are roughly consistent with the data in the most recent years (note that the data over the 2015-18 period have been corrected, to adjust for an error in one district, which included vertically infected youth over age 14 in the paediatric totals).
 Model estimates of HIV prevalence in children are consistent with the survey data (panel b).
-The model estimates of the age distribution of children on ART are also consistent with programme data, although the model slightly overestimates the proportion of children aged 5-9 in recent years (panel c).
+The model estimates of the age distribution of children on ART are also consistent with programme data, although the model slightly over-estimates the proportion of children aged 5-9 in recent years (panel c).

-Figure 9.42: Paediatric calibration in North West Solid lines represent posterior means and dashed lines in panel b represent 95% confidence intervals.
+Figure 9.42: Paediatric calibration in North West

+Solid lines represent posterior means and dashed lines in panel b represent 95% confidence intervals.
 Dots represent calibration data.